ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-07-06-installing-minecraft-mods.md

         1. You can also just copy-paste the commands above.
             1. To paste in a terminal, either right-click and go to `Paste`, or press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>V</kbd>.
         1. Instead of running the `./forge-1.20.1-47.3.5-installer.jar` command to run the Java JAR file, you can also just double-click it in your file explorer once you have marked it as "exectuable" (able to be run) with `chmod +x forge-1.20.1-47.3.5-installer.jar`.
+        1. If you get this error (which I am seeing on Ubuntu 22.04 but not on Ubuntu 20.04) when trying to run the file via `./forge-1.20.1-47.3.5-installer.jar`:
+            ```
+            bash: ./forge-1.20.1-47.3.5-installer.jar: cannot execute binary file: Exec format error
+            ```
+            ...then you can run it via `java -jar forge-1.20.1-47.3.5-installer.jar` instead.
+I mention this [in my answer here](https://askubuntu.com/a/1519773/327339).

+            Or, even easier: just run it by double-clicking it in your file explorer!

     1. Once you run the `forge-1.20.1-47.3.5-installer.jar` file you will see a GUI installer as shown below.